glycodynamics/Tutorial-Glycoprotein-MD/README.md

  ------------------------------------------------------------------------------
 ```

 Running this script will also make a file called "nohup.out."
 This is where all of the errors are output.
 So, if you run a script and the job dies right away, you can check nohup.out for information on the error that occurred.
-Usually these are syntax errors.
+Usually, these are syntax errors.
 With every nohup job that is run, nohup.out is written to with any errors for that job.

 ```
 [sushil@idose 03.PROD]$ cat nohup.out
 Note: The following floating-point exceptions are signalling: IEEE_UNDERFLOW_FLAG IEEE_DENORMAL
 ```

-Only warning is expected, and should not themselves be of concern.
-Underflows of "IEEE_UNDERFLOW_FLAG IEEE_DENORMAL" is the result of an expression exceeds the precision of the variable being assigned the value.
+The only warning is expected, and should not themselves be of concern.
+Underflows of "IEEE_UNDERFLOW_FLAG IEEE_DENORMAL" is the result of an expression that exceeds the precision of the variable being assigned the value.
 The underflow error is typically inconsequential and should have no impact on the results of the simulation.
 It can be ignored if pmemd.cuda tests did not show anything of concern shows up about the GPUs

 Wait for the job to finish.
-It should take around 30 minutes hours (see mdinfo file to findout how much time it needs to complete).
+It should take around 30 minutes hours (see mdinfo file to find out how much time it needs to complete).

 #### 6. Postprocess and analyze the trajectory:

 Run cpptraj to postprocess trajecotry file (prod01.traj).

-Now copy all the data back to you local machine using ssh (following) or WInSCP.
-If you have a Mac or Linux, open terminal and run following command to coy the data from source (guestXX@fucose.pharmacy.olemiss.edu:~/*) to your desktop.
+Now copy all the data back to your local machine using ssh (following) or WinSCP.
+If you have a Mac or Linux, open the terminal and run the following command to copy the data from the source (guestXX@fucose.pharmacy.olemiss.edu:~/*) to your desktop.
 ```
 scp -r guestXX@fucose.pharmacy.olemiss.edu:~/* ~/Desktop/